pkrisz5/vcf_database/README.md

 ### Start report server

 Reports are served by an R-shiny server from the `app/` folder.
-Should just a subset of available reports be available edit the mount points as necessary in `report.yaml` then start the service.
+Should just a subset of available reports be published edit the mount points as necessary in `report.yaml` then start the service.

 ```bash
 kubectl apply -f report.yaml